 Jewellery museum Pforzheim, Public jewellery museum in Pforzheim, Germany

-The museum is open Tuesday through Sunday and accessible by public transport.
-Some areas have limited wheelchair access, so it helps to check accessibility details before visiting.
+The museum is open Tuesday through Sunday and easy to reach by public transport from the city centre.
+Some areas have limited wheelchair access, so checking accessibility details before visiting is a good idea.

 The community of curious travelers